 3.3.3.
-Dialogue with stakeholders
+Dialogue with securities holders and other stakeholders

-In addition to the provisions in 3.3.2, KBC Insurance NV - as part of the KBC group - strives to maintain a permanent dialogue with its stakeholders.
+In addition to the provisions in 3.3.2, KBC Bank NV strives to maintain a permanent dialogue with its securities holders and other stakeholders.
 It does so primarily via the Investor Relations Office of the KBC group, which regularly organises information meetings for financial analysts and investors (whose presentations in this regard are, in many cases, made available on the website).